subspace/protocol-specs/docs/glossary.md

 - **Computational Simplicity**: Stripped of heavy computation to lower the processing load for farmers.
 - **Fast Synchronization**: Engineered for quick updates to maintain farmer accessibility and network integrity.

-Previously referred to as the "primary chain" or in the context of code inherited from the Polkadot codebase, the "relay chain" or "polkadot."
+Previously referred to as the "primary chain" or in the context of code inherited from Substrate, the "relay chain".

 ## Commitment